Andreferreir/Thesis/README.md

-# Object-Detection-Web-App-Using-YOLOv7-and-Flask
-Object Detection Web App Using YOLOv7 and Flask

 Steps to use:

 1- Setup the environment to run yolov7 and flask.

 2- Clone this github repo.

-3- Paste your custom model in the cloned repo.
+3- Paste your custom weights in the project.

+4- Open CMD and run cd this/project/folder/path

+5-Run the requirements.bat

-4- Run :  python webapp.py
+6- Only then run: python webapp.py

-5- Open 127.0.0.1:5000
+7- Open in localhost port number 5000

-6- Upload Image or video to test.
+8- Upload Image or video to test.